STARRY-S/Survey/README.md

 # Others

-This project is just for learning, and may be unsafe and unstable to use.
+This project is just for learning purposes, and may be unsafe and unstable.

 > License MIT